-The Australian Pro Bono Centre’s Definition of Pro Bono
+The Australian Pro Bono Centre’s definition of pro bono

-Giving legal assistance for free or at a substantially reduced fee to:-
+- Giving legal assistance for free or at a substantially reduced fee to:-

-individuals who can demonstrate a need for legal assistance but cannot obtain Legal Aid or otherwise access the legal system without incurring significant financial hardship; or
+- individuals who can demonstrate a need for legal assistance but cannot obtain Legal Aid or otherwise access the legal system without incurring significant financial hardship; or

-individuals or organisations whose matter raises an issue of public interest which would not otherwise be pursued; or
+- individuals or organisations whose matter raises an issue of public interest which would not otherwise be pursued; or

-disadvantaged members of the community or for the public good;
+disadvantaged members of the community, or for the public good;

-Conducting law reform and policy work on issues affecting low income or disadvantaged members of the community, or on issues of public interest;
+- Conducting law reform and policy work on issues affecting low income or disadvantaged members of the community, or on issues of public interest;

 - Participating in the provision of free community legal education on issues affecting low income or disadvantaged members of the community or on issues of public interest; or

 - Providing a lawyer on secondment at a community organisation (including a community legal organisation) or at a referral service provider such as a Public Interest Law Clearing House.

 The following is NOT regarded as pro bono work for the purposes of this statement:

-free first consultations with clients who are otherwise billed at a firm’s normal rates;
+- free first consultations with clients who are otherwise billed at a firm’s normal rates;

-legal assistance provided under a grant of legal assistance from Legal Aid;
+- legal assistance provided under a grant of legal assistance from Legal Aid;

-contingency fee arrangements or other speculative work which is undertaken with a commercial expectation of a fee;
+- contingency fee arrangements or other speculative work which is undertaken with a commercial expectation of a fee;

-the sponsorship of cultural and sporting events, work undertaken for business development and other marketing opportunities; or
+- the sponsorship of cultural and sporting events, work undertaken for business development and other marketing opportunities; or

 - time spent by lawyers sitting on the board of a community organisation (including a community legal organisation) or a charity.